Listen to This Article:

 10. What are Your Future Ambitions as a Professional Chef?

 When it comes time to answer this question, be as candid as possible, and don’t hold back on your individual passions!
 Perhaps you see yourself as an acclaimed executive chef, cookbook author, or cooking contest competitor.
-Try your best to articulate your ideal vision and don’t forget to express gratitude for the opportunity to interview at the end.
+If you don’t know where you see yourself, it may help to review some of the best books written by chefs.

 Tips for a Successful Culinary Job Interview

-- It’s normal to feel an outburst of nerves before interviewing for a chef position—especially if it’s at your “dream” restaurant.
-Hiring managers are usually well aware of this and will “set the tone” with a few icebreaker questions to get you warmed up and showcase your personality.
+- It’s normal to feel an outburst of nerves before interviewing for a chef position—especially if it’s at your dream restaurant.
+Hiring managers are usually well aware of this and will set the tone with a few icebreaker questions to get you warmed up and showcase your personality.

-- As you prepare for this interview, carve out time to review the fundamental techniques, such as specific knife cuts you explored in culinary school.
+- As you prepare for this interview, carve out time to review the fundamental techniques, such as specific knife cuts you may have explored in culinary school.
 Dress to impress and always have your essentials handy, such as your knife kit and chef apron.

 - If you’re asked to prepare a series of dishes in the tasting interview, it might be best to stick with what you know and use ingredients that are familiar to you.